databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     spark.conf.set("spark.sql.shuffle.partitions", "400") # maybe higher, depending

-Rasterio tile plotting
+Rasterio raster plotting
 #############################################

-In this example we will show how to plot a tile file using Rasterio Python API.
+In this example we will show how to plot a raster file using Rasterio Python API.

-Firstly we will create a spark DataFrame from a directory of tile files.
+Firstly we will create a spark DataFrame from a directory of raster files.

 .. code-block:: python

-    df = spark.read.format("gdal").load("dbfs:/path/to/tile/files").repartition(400)
+    df = spark.read.format("gdal").load("dbfs:/path/to/raster/files").repartition(400)
     df.show()
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+
     |                                                      path |             modificationTime |    length |                uuid | ySize | xSize | bandCount |             metadata | subdatasets |  srid |                                                                                                          tile |